William Pittman Lett: Principles and morality

 Made President of the Ottawa Temperance Society in 1873, Lett gave rallying speeches including a strident address on The Enemies of King Alcohol: The Fight between Cold Water and Whiskey.
 He wrote a temperance hymn.

-It would be going too far to suggest that Lett supported the nascent suffragette movement.
+Lett held mixed opinions towards the suffragette movement.
 He prefaced his poem Woman with the widely-held opinion that a woman's God-given mission is to procreate and train her children for life on Earth and in Heaven.
 However, he supported a view that injustice is done to woman by public opinion, compared with its treatment of man, under precisely similar adverse circumstances…society did not require to be any more severe, any more uncharitable as respects women in this particular, but justice did call for similar treatment, to men, under like circumstances.
 He defined woman as "the 'summon bonum' of existence, without whom this earth would be a desert and life blank.
 Women have humanising and refining influence upon society, an influence stronger than physical force, more potent than law.
 Women ought to be first, not merely as a courtesy, but because women are the mothers of us all".

 Lett was charitable towards those who he felt deserving.
 In his 1847 poem, The Famine, he called for international aid to the starving of the Great Famine of Ireland (1845–1852).
 In his poetry he had little pity for The Deserter but, in 1880, urged forgiveness for a ninety-five-year Old Soldier of the Napoleonic Wars who was being punished for vagrancy.